In this page

 3. finally checks page expirations.

-It is strictly done in this order, so that an archived page will not be reported as "expired" after.
+It is strictly done in this order, so that an archived page will not be reported as "expired" afterwards.

 In each step, it evaluates the related triggers and takes the related actions (typically sending out notification emails).